 Suicide Prevention Australia provides national leadership for the suicide prevention sector in Australia.
 SPA works collaboratively to develop a community that knows how to ask for help and how to give help.

-As the lead agency of the National Coalition for Suicide Prevention, we build and facilitate partnerships to change behaviours and attitudes to suicide prevention, and to amplify the voices of people with lived experience of suicide.
-View a list of SPA's Organisation Members.
+We build and facilitate partnerships to change behaviours and attitudes to suicide prevention, and to amplify the voices of people with lived experience of suicide.

 A world without suicide.

 Suicide Prevention Australia delivers national leadership for the meaningful reduction of suicide in Australia.

 PICTURED (from left): SPA Board Directors including Phillip Cornwall, Stan Piperoglou, Christopher John, Jacinta Hawgood, Luke Mann, Angela Emslie, Murray Bleach (Chair), Alan Woodwood, Matthew Tukaki and Myf Maple.
 Dr Vanessa Lee not pictured.

 Our Principles for Suicide Prevention

 Suicide Prevention Australia affirms the following understandings and guiding principles of suicide prevention:

 - Suicide and suicidal behaviour arise from complex social, situational, biological and other individual causes, which isolate people and erode their hope.
 Understanding risk and protective factors for different groups and environments is vital to effective response.

 - Suicide prevention is ‘everyone’s business’, whether it is directed towards individuals at high risk, communities and groups at potential risk, or the whole of the population.